peter-winter/constexpr-parser/readme.md

 ```

 The constructor argument ("list") is a debug name as well, like in the case of regex_term.
-The difference is in nterms names are neccessary, because the serve as unique identifiers as well.
+The difference is in nterms names are neccessary, because they serve as unique identifiers as well.
 Therefore it is a requirement that nonterm names are unique.

 Template parameter ```<int>``` in this case is a **value type**.
 More on this concept later.